dell/omnia/docs/source/Overview/SupportMatrix/Hardware/switches.rst

     * Omnia requires that OS10 be installed on ethernet switches.

     * Omnia requires that MLNX-OS be installed on Infiniband switches.

+    * Ethernet switches running SONiC OS will have be configured manually by users.